m1rl0k/force/README.md

-# force

-These files are based on my research with Force, in newtons using Arduino, - and Piezo Electric fabric known as Eeyonex.
-The project was hand-crafted material using silver threads as wires to the arduino both analog and digital sensors, using smoothing buffering and a butterworth low-pass filter written in C++, as well as processing sketch to simulate the interaction in real time 3D representation along the physical and software models.
-The arduino was updated with sketches OTA - Over the AIR using BLUETOOTH 4.1 stack.
-(Provided by Texas Instruments) - All sensors crafted were connected to "A1" or "D1" for analog or digital pins.
+These files are based on my research on force measurement in newtons using Arduino and Piezo Electric fabric known as Eeonyx.
+The project involved hand-crafting materials with silver threads as wires, connecting both analog and digital sensors to the Arduino.
+Using smoothing, buffering, and a Butterworth low-pass filter written in C++, I processed the sensor data.
+Additionally, a Processing sketch was used to simulate the interaction in a real-time 3D representation, bridging the physical and software models.
+The Arduino sketches were updated over-the-air (OTA) using Bluetooth 4.1, provided by Texas Instruments.
+All sensors were connected to either "A1" for analog or "D1" for digital pins.

-The force voltage was modified to match that of the actual battery, and resistance was calculated to be a dynamic variable to give accurate newton readings on fabric, while the resistance changed, as the material moved through space.
+The force voltage was calibrated to match the actual battery, and the resistance was dynamically calculated to provide accurate newton readings on the fabric.
+This adjustment accounted for changes in resistance as the material moved.

-As newtons reached a certain threshhold, they were either counted as individual hits (physical hits to the material), indicated by either a red, yellow or green light depending on the amount of FORCE, Given a sound tone emitted through a piezo-buzzer, and /or transmitted in numerical value the actual amount of FORCE via bluetooth to both 3D models in processing, and eventually to an iOS app written in swift.
-Simultaineously the device was able to handle all of these functions within the same loop, seamlessly.
+When the force in newtons reached certain thresholds, the system counted them as individual hits (physical impacts on the material).
+These were indicated by red, yellow, or green LEDs, depending on the force magnitude.
+Additionally, a piezo-buzzer emitted a sound, and the numerical force values were transmitted via Bluetooth to both the 3D models in Processing and an iOS app written in Swift.
+The device handled all these functions seamlessly within the same loop.

-A 9DOF accelerometor, magnetormeter, and gyroscope were used to embed actual absolute orientation on a scientific level in all studies.
-This matched real world orientation and positioning in motion, while the serial output was mapped to a 3d processing sketch ran along side the device to give display.
+A 9DOF accelerometer, magnetometer, and gyroscope were used to embed absolute orientation scientifically, matching real-world positioning in motion.
+The serial output was mapped to a 3D Processing sketch, providing a visual display.

-This concludes the research of 5+ years with the ATmega32 processor, several conductive fabrics and materials, the iteration of the butterworth low-pass filter at the beginning of the C++ Loop, various smoothing techniques and buffering of real time data, passed via Bluetooth, and marks as a success that all theories presented and questioned by the author were met.
+This research, spanning over five years with the ATmega32 processor and various conductive fabrics, successfully demonstrated the use of a Butterworth low-pass filter at the beginning of the C++ loop, along with various smoothing and buffering techniques for real-time data transmission via Bluetooth.
+All theoretical questions posed by the author were met, marking the research as a success.

 # Force Measurement and Hit Detection System